jehixson3/SQL-Alchemy-Queries/README.md

 Lastly, after retrieving 12cmonths of tempature observations, the data was ploted by tempature and frequency. (see Output/climate_analysis.png files for pictures of the graph).

-The code was then used to create a python / Flask API app to create a webpage of the data.
+The code was then used to create a python / Flask API app to create a webpage of the data that was rendered on localhost:8000.